 - The PDA is to be used for the purchase of items related to the performance of Member's University-related professional and/or teaching duties.
 Expenditures that can be classified as University career-related include, but are not limited to, the purchase of books, subscriptions, memberships in professional associations, equipment directly related to teaching, professional or research activities, and travel-related expenses not covered by or in excess of other travel grants.
 Expenses for travel required for University business by Regional Members to Prince George and other Regional campuses should be reimbursed from budgets available from Programs and Colleges, and Regional Members are not expected to use their PDA funds to pay such expenses (see Article 50.10).
-Subject to documentation in accordance with University requirements, the University shall reimburse Members up to the maximum sum as stipulated in this clause. - 28.3 Items purchased under Articles 28.1 and 28.6 are deemed to be the property of the University of Northern British Columbia. - Monies unspent in a Member's PDA in an academic year shall be added to the Member's PDA for the next academic year, to a maximum of six thousand dollars (\$6,000). - 28.5 Requests for reimbursement for expenses incurred during the fiscal period ending March 31 must be submitted no later than March 31.
+Subject to documentation in accordance with University requirements, the University shall reimburse Members up to the maximum sum as stipulated in this clause. - 28.3 Items purchased under Articles 28.1 and 28.6 are deemed to be the property of the University of Northern British Columbia.
+If a Member wishes, he/she may purchase at fair market value these items from the University after four (4) years, or upon retirement or resignation. - Monies unspent in a Member's PDA in an academic year shall be added to the Member's PDA for the next academic year, to a maximum of six thousand dollars (\$6,000). - 28.5 Requests for reimbursement for expenses incurred during the fiscal period ending March 31 must be submitted no later than March 31.